FarmBot/Farmbot-Web-App/README.md

 The key responsibility of the API is *information and permissions management*.
 This should not be confused with device control, which is done via [MQTT](https://github.com/FarmBot/mqtt-gateway).

+# API Documentation

+For a list of example API requests and responses, see our [reference documentation](https://gist.github.com/RickCarlino/5f3d885e88d6e15b2ffe1763cc2a750a).

 # Developer Setup

 ## Prerequisites